 Why AM I here?
 Why are any of us here?
 Is life really all about waking up, getting through the day, going to bed…lather, rinse, repeat?
 Kind of, yeah.

 Turning 40 prompted me to think very much about why I’m here.
 I mean, I’m pretty much mid-life now, right?
 And just like Christmas looks so much closer on the other side of July, I had started to feel like I needed to do more with my life.
 Like I needed to contribute something to the great void beyond simply existing.
+Turning 44 made that need feel more urgent.

 Naturally, that makes you question why you are here and what you’re doing with your life.
 I needed purpose.